Jack Russell (priest): Marriage

-In 1836 at Swimbridge he married Penelope Incledon-Bury, third daughter and co-heiress of Vice-Admiral Richard Incledon-Bury (1757-1825), Royal Navy, lord of the manor of Colleton, Chulmleigh in Devon, who resided at Dennington, Swimbridge.
+In 1826, at Swimbridge he married Penelope Incledon-Bury, third daughter and co-heiress of Vice-Admiral Richard Incledon-Bury (1757-1825), Royal Navy, lord of the manor of Colleton, Chulmleigh in Devon, who resided at Dennington, Swimbridge, and was also a keen fox hunter.

+On 29 May 1827, a year and a day after they were married, the couple had a child, named John Bury, who died soon after and was buried on 31 May.
+Their second child was born on 23 August 1828, and called Richard Bury.

 Russell is said to have had expensive sporting habits both on and off the hunting-field, which drained the substantial resources of his heiress wife and left the estate of Colleton in poor condition.

+Penelope died on the eve on their fiftieth wedding anniversary, in 1876.

 Death and burial

-Russell died on 28 April 1883 and was buried in the churchyard of St. James's Church, Swimbridge, where he was vicar.
+Russell died on 28 April 1883 at Black Torrington Receptory, and was buried in the churchyard of St. James's Church, Swimbridge, where he had served as vicar for nearly 50 years.